 Image: BW at Whanganui River for study of Te Awa Tupua in 2017.

 Benjamin Woods is an artist practicing in Naarm (Melbourne).
-His process-based interdisciplinary practice works cyclically between sound, sculptural-spatial, and writing practices.
-The works that he makes focus on intersections between embodied listening and forming practices, including an interest in queer practices, forces of habit, and affect.
-In this field, Ben tries to locate habit’s relationship to emotion and openness to change through improvisational forming and sounding practices.
-His research is broad in this configuration of interests:
+His process-based multi-disciplinary practice works cyclically between sound, sculptural-spatial, and writing practices.
+The works that he makes focus on intersections between embodied listening and forming practices.
+In this field, Ben explores habit’s relationship to emotion and openness to change through improvisational forming and sounding practices.
+His research spans investigations of cultural and social formation accessed through instrument building and process-based sculpture, place-based material politics, and creative practice pedagogy.

 Woods’s recent text book Unimposing Form is avaliable to buy from publisher True Belief.